LucianoVandi/simplex-bus/README.md

 - Payload validation per message type.
 - Pending requests are cleaned up on timeout, abort, or dispose.
 - Parser/serializer failures are wrapped in domain errors.
+- Response correlation IDs are random UUID-based when available (with random fallback).
+- Optional `isTrustedResponse` guard can enforce provenance/channel checks in untrusted transports.

 ### Tradeoffs